percona/pbm-docs/docs/features/point-in-time-recovery.md

 The default node priority for oplog slices is the same as for making backups:

-* arbiter or hidden node - priority 2
+* hidden node - priority 2
 * secondary nodes - priority 1
 * primary node - priority 0.5